 “So I used every possible free time I could muster while during volleyball practice, work and other homework to study for these tests.
 I studied so hard that I think I almost blew my brains out so I could at least get a C on them and it obviously paid off.”

 “Alright, Ace.”
-I met my cousin’s grin, “Let’s get going ourselves.”
+I met my cousin’s grin.
+“Let’s get going ourselves.”

-I nodded in return, “Right.”
+I nodded in return.
+“Right.”

 “Surprised about what?”

 “I couldn’t help it!”
-I complained and joked, “My covers just wouldn’t let me go!
+I complained and joked.
+“My covers just wouldn’t let me go!
 They just wanted me to stay in their nice warm embrace for all eternity.”

 “Yes, I’m not the only one!”
-I replied with humorous relief; “You have no idea how hard it is to find someone who’s experienced what I went through.”
+I replied with humorous relief.
+“You have no idea how hard it is to find someone who’s experienced what I went through.”

-My cousin then did an Elvis imitation, “Thank you, thank you very much, missy, you’re awesome as well.”
+My cousin then did an Elvis imitation.
+“Thank you, thank you very much, missy, you’re awesome as well.”

 “You would think.”
-I shook my head with disappointment, “But apparently not.”
+I shook my head with disappointment.
+“But apparently not.”

-“Yeah, so it seems.”
+“So it seems.”
 Glancing over at the two girls, I couldn’t help but snort myself when I saw the boy smiling like he was having the time of his life.
 “Surprise, surprise, he looks like he’s having a great time.”

 “Pfft.”
-I chuckled out, “Seriously?”
+I chuckled out.
+“Seriously?”

 “How else would you explain their succession?”

-I simply shrugged, “They probably just know how to work a guy.
+I simply shrugged.
+“They probably just know how to work a guy.
 They are very experienced with them.”

 The two of us walked into our 20th Century Literature class—which we luckily had together—before the bell rang.
-Roxy and I took a seat in our normal spots at the table in the back of the room.
+Roxanne and I took a seat in our normal spots at the table in the back of the room.
 One thing I liked about this room was that it didn’t have desks; it actually had long tables making the shape of a staple.
 Of course, to be honest, I personally like it when teachers make their rooms different.
 To me it makes it a bit more comfortable.

 “Luckily, yes, and it only took me a few minutes to write it.”

-I shook my head; “No, I finished that after supper.”
+“No, I finished that after supper.”

 “Oh let me guess?”
-She teased and eyed me knowingly, “You-”
+She teased and eyed me knowingly.
+“You-”